-If multiple encryption modes are supported, the evaluator examines the guidance documentation to determine that the method of choosing a specific mode/key size by the end user is described.
+If multiple encryption modes are supported, the evaluator examines the guidance documentation to determine how a specific mode/key-size is chosen by the end user.

 The following tests are conditional based upon the selections made in the SFR.

 AES-CBC Tests